zincware/rdkit2ase/docs/source/index.rst

 **3D Conformer Generation**

 The main functionality of molify is expanded by additional tools that combine multiple packages.
-For example, molify provides helper functions to generate 3D conformers directly from SMILES strings:
+For example, molify provides helper functions to generate 3D conformers directly from SMILES strings and store them as ASE Atoms objects.

 .. code-block:: python